forbes-group/super_hydro/DeveloperLog.md

 13 Jan 2022
 ===========
 * `flask.py`: `res = server.server.get(finger_vars)` drops fps from 50 to 15!
-* We are overloading the server by sending it a flood of `set()` requests.
-Latest amendment makes the JS reponsive, but then the emitted server events pile up.
-We need to drop some of them.
-(Basically, later finger updates should supersede earlier ones.)
+After
+  some playing, it is clear that this is due to the `get()` calls, not the `set()` calls.
+We revamped the server to cache results.
+Much better, but still some client side issues.
+* `flask_socketio.SocketIO(self.app, async_handlers=False)` was very important -
+  otherwise emit messages got mucked up.
+Not exactly sure why.
+Try with BEC to see.

 12 Jan 2022
 ===========